Ganoderma zonatum

 Ganoderma zonatum is a plant pathogen that infects the palm species causing butt rot.
 It is a fungus that infects the bottom 4-5 ft of the plant also rotting the roots.
 It has been known to be in both natural and planted environments and in the majority of cases only in palms.

 Symptoms and diagnosis

-Symptoms of Ganoderma zonatum are general decline in the health of the plant, wilting and discoloration of the leaves and slow growth.
+Symptoms of Ganoderma zonatum are general decline in the health of a plant, wilting and discoloration of the leaves and slow growth.
 However, this is noticeable in many different plant diseases and can not be used as a diagnosis tool.
 There are only two ways to fully identify G. zonatum.
 One is the basidiocarp (or conk) forming on the plant with the other viewing the internal rotting of the palm on the inside once it has been cut down.

 Life cycle

 The fungus is spread between the plants due to the spores produced in the basidiocarp.
 The spores land on the soil and germinate.
 The hyphae then grow over the plant roots and up into the woody trunk.
 The fungus damages the palm trunk closest to the soil first, expands in diameter and moves up the center of the trunk causing a cone like shape of infected trunk.
 When the basidiocarp emerges it is at the highest point when the fungus will internally grow.